adobe/aepsdk_flutter/plugins/flutter_aepedge/README.md

 ```

 ## Usage
-### Assurance
+### edge

-For more detailed information on the Assurance APIs, visit the documentation [here](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-experience-platform-assurance)
+For more detailed information on the edge APIs, visit the documentation [here](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-experience-platform-edge)

 ##### Registering the extension with AEPCore: